All

 The usual advice applies here: lifestyle changes like regular meals and a healthy diet can do a lot to control blood sugar.
 The same goes for exercise and performing maintenance treatment for things that are added risk factors, like hypertension.

 Moreover, those with diabetes should have a regular appointment with their eye specialist.
-Even if there is no diabetic retinopathy at this moment, an annual check is still necessary to pick up any issues before it becomes severe.
-Early detection is the best way to avoid the worst outcome of this disease.
+Even if there is no diabetic retinopathy at this moment, an annual check is still necessary.

 Book an appointment to check for diabetic retinopathy today